 6. Gothic 3: The Beginning

 Genre: Role Playing

-The game-play take place about one and a half century before the events of the original Gothic game.
-One night, Xardas, one of the principle characters of the series, is visited by the ghost of Buthomar.
+The game-play takes place about one and a half century before the events of the original Gothic game.
+One night, Xardas, one of the principal characters of the series, is visited by the ghost of Buthomar.
 The ghost warned the young Xardas about the unknown impending threat that is upon them and asks him to locate “the other four Chosen Ones”.

-At the beginning, you get to choose your own style of fight, i.e. melee fighter, ranged fighter or a magician.
-Throughout the game you will get to level up and gain more power, strength and mana as you go up.
-The game also features almost 30 different types of weapons and 10 armor types for you to choose from.
+In the beginning, you get to choose your own style of fight, i.e. melee fighter, ranged fighter or a magician.
+Throughout the game, you must level up and gain more power, strength, and mana as you proceed.
+The game features almost 30 different types of weapons and 10 armor types for you to choose from.

 5. Doom II RPG